LinkedInLearning/building-an-application-with-svelte-and-firebase-3215348/README.md

-# Building an Application with Svelte and Firebase `02_05` LESSON
+# Building an Application with Svelte and Firebase

-This is the repository for the LinkedIn Learning course `Building an Application with Svelte and Firebase`.
+This is the repository for the LinkedIn Learning course Building an Application with Svelte and Firebase.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+Svelte and Firebase both try to use the simplest set of tools possible in different ways.
+Svelte is a front-end, component-based framework that offers enhanced performance and a more approachable developer experience.
+Firebase is a backend-as-a-service platform that makes it easier to build and monitor great apps.
+In this course, learn how to combine the dependency-free client approach of Svelte with the core set of lightweight data storage tools in Firebase to create a quick foundation application.
+Instructor Ayodele Leom covers everything from basic setup to interactive design with Svelte.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.